sap-contributions/capi-release/docs/releasing-capi.md

   - Unpause & run the `ship-it` job (in the `ship-it` group)
   - Wait for the pipeline to complete.
   - Pause the `ship-it` job.
-3. Create the release notes
+3. Create the release notes.
 Currently, we have to manually create the release notes.

   - Make sure your local copy of the repo is up to date: `cd` into `capi-release` and `git pull`